Paul-Isache/presentations-slidev/ssr/slides.md

 </div>

 ---
-transition: fade-out
+transition: slide-up
 ---

-# Small presenter intro
+# A few things about me

 - developer for over a decade
 - focused on JavaScript and cloud architecture